ningyuxu/structural_concepts_correspondence/README.md

 This repository contains code for the Paper *Are Structural Concepts Universal in Transformer Language Models?
 Towards Interpretable Cross-Lingual Generalization* (Findings of EMNLP 2023).

-We are currently refactoring our code, and the repository will soon be updated.

 ## Data